 The caster enables a unit to be mobile.
 It is equipped with brakes and offers a 360-degree swivel.

-Attached to the top of the scaffold frame and used to connect frames together.
+Inserts are attached to the top of the scaffold frame and used to connect frames together.

 Fastening pins help secure the insert to the frame when connecting two frames together.
 Available in a variety of styles including snap pins, spring rivets, hinge pins, pig tails, and drive pins.